datakaveri/iudx-adaptor-framework/README.md

 Assuming the administrator of the framework has already provided the user with authentication credentials, the Api of relevance to get started with are

-1. **newAdaptor**: Submit the above pipeline spec and create a new adaptor
+1. **newAdaptor**: Submit the above pipeline spec and create a new adaptor.
+This can be ETL or RULE based.
    ```
    POST /adaptor
    Header: {"username": "uname", "password": "password"}